Esri/arcgis-pro-sdk/README.md

 * ArcGIS Pro SDK for .NET (Utilities)

 **Notes:**
-Moving to ArcGIS Pro 3.2 SDK (or 3.0 SDK) from 2.x is not an upgrade.
-To install ,
+Moving to ArcGIS Pro 3.3 SDK (or 3.0 SDK) from 2.x is not an upgrade.
+To install,
-1. Consult [Migrating from 2.x](https://github.com/arcgis/arcgis-pro-sdk/wiki/ProGuide-Installation-and-Upgrade#migrating-from-2x) if you want to install ArcGIS Pro 3.2 SDK and you are on 2.x, **_not_** 3.0.
+1. Consult [Migrating from 2.x](https://github.com/Esri/arcgis-pro-sdk/wiki/ProGuide-Installation-and-Upgrade#migrating-from-2x) if you want to install ArcGIS Pro 3.3 SDK and you are on 2.x, **_not_** 3.x.
-2. If you are migrating a 2.x add-in to 3.2 you can install the migration tool to help automate the conversion process.
-Refer to the migration guide [ProConcepts: 3.0 Migration Guide](https://github.com/Esri/arcgis-pro-sdk/wiki/ProConcepts-3.0-Migration-Guide) for more details.
-ArcGIS Pro SDK for .NET (Migration).
+2. If you are migrating a 2.x add-in to 3.3 you can install the migration tool to help automate the conversion process.
+Moving from 2.x to 3.x is a **_breaking change_**.
+Refer to the migration guide [ProConcepts: 3.0 Migration Guide](https://github.com/Esri/arcgis-pro-sdk/wiki/ProConcepts-3.0-Migration-Guide) and  [ProGuide:.NET 8 Upgrade](https://github.com/Esri/arcgis-pro-sdk/wiki/ProGuide-NET-8-Upgrade) for more details.

-Read the [ProGuide: Installation](http://github.com/Esri/arcgis-pro-sdk/wiki/ProGuide-Installation-and-Upgrade) for detailed installation instructions.
+Read the [ProGuide: Installation and Upgrade](http://github.com/Esri/arcgis-pro-sdk/wiki/ProGuide-Installation-and-Upgrade) for detailed installation instructions.

 ## Release notes